 General Discussion

 How, precisely, do adults ensure that they produce informative utterances, and how do children learn these skills?
 Here, we used eye tracking to confirm that, before speaking, adults proactively monitor the world for non-linguistic (but not linguistic) ambiguity, and subsequently self monitor whether what they have said describes the world in an informative way.
-Young children, by contrast, are limited in both of these skills.
+We also show that young children, by contrast, are limited in both of these skills.
 They frequently fail to take heed of any ambiguity in the world around them and, while they are able to monitor their own productions, they frequently do not use that information in the service of producing more informative utterances.

 Our evidence for this is comparatively simple.
-In a referential communication task, we found that adults would saccade between a target and foil picture if they were non-linguistically related (e.g., two different cars), even before they knew which picture they would need to describe.
+Using an eye-tracked version of a referential communication task modeled on Ferreira et al (2005), we found that adults would saccade between a target and foil picture if they were non-linguistically related (e.g., two different cars), even before they knew which picture they would need to describe.
 This suggests that adults noticed the potential for ambiguity as soon as they saw the scene.
-By contrast, we found little evidence that they did this when the target and foil picture were linguistically related (e.g., a baseball bat and an animal bat).
+By contrast, we found little evidence for these eye movements when the target and foil picture were linguistically related (e.g., a baseball bat and an animal bat).
 We also found that adults would saccade to the foil picture once they had named the target, irrespective of whether the ambiguity was non-linguistic or linguistic, which suggests that adults monitor what they say and match it to the world.
-Both of these processes seemed to be more error-prone in children.
-Their eye-movements were rarely affected by whether the target and foil pictures were non-linguistically related, which was consistent with the frequent failure to provide informative descriptions.
-That said, when the children did provide informative descriptions, they also showed good evidence of pro-active monitoring.
-In addition, children, like adults, tended to saccade to the foil picture having described the target, which does suggest that they monitor what they say for potential ambiguity.
-However, their subsequent utterances suggested that they only had a limited ability to incorporate this implicit feedback.
+Both proactive and self-monitoring processes seemed to be more error-prone in children.
+Children tended to offer uninformative descriptions, and on those uninformative trials their eye-movements provided no evidence that they had noticed a relationship between the target and foil pictures.
+It was only when the children did provide informative descriptions that they also showed good evidence of pro-active monitoring.
+In addition, children, like adults, tended to saccade to the foil picture having described the target, which suggests that they monitor what they say for potential ambiguity.
+However, their subsequent utterances indicated that they only had a limited ability to incorporate this feedback.